SSP6904/chipinCSS/README.md

 ## Installing

-Installing the framework is very simple and straightforward.
-You can install it with our CDN network, using NodeJS, or downloading our precompiled version.
-There are some requirements you should have first.
+Installing the framework is very simple and very straightforward.
+You can install it with our CDN network, using NodeJS, or downloading it using our precompiled version.
+There are some requirements you should have first:

 * JQuary
 * PopperJS

-To start off, download the precompiled files, and store them in a folder or your own CDN network.
-You should always have this layout:
+To start off, download the precompiled files, and store them in a folder or your own CDN network, if you have one hosted.
+For example, a layout for a HTML page would look like this:

 ```html
 <!DOCTYPE html>